awsandy/EKS-Roadshow-Web/content/beginner/080_scaling/test_hpa.md

 ![Scale Up](/images/scaling-hpa-results.png)

 You can now stop (_Ctrl + C_) load test that was running in the other terminal.
 You will notice that HPA will slowly bring the replica count to min number based on its configuration.
-You should also get out of load testing application by pressing _Ctrl + D_.
+You should also get out of load testing application by pressing _Ctrl + C_. and typing "exit"